GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-3/index.md

 support for more platforms and more languages is in progress.

-The code coverage trybot has been rolled out to a 10% experiment, and once we’re more comfortable in its stability, we plan to enable it by default and expand it to more platforms.
+The code coverage trybot has been rolled out to a 10% experiment, and once we're more comfortable in its stability, we plan to enable it by default and expand it to more platforms.

 ## Learn More